The contract paid too well.

 When the van reached the mansion, the city felt quieter than usual.

-Or maybe because some part of him had just crossed a line and realized he was not willing to uncross it for the sake of a cleaner career.
+Or perhaps it was that a part of him had crossed a line and recognized that he was unwilling to uncross it for the sake of a more straightforward career.

 Fine.